testbenchcc/markdown-notes-app/roadmap.md

 ## v1.2.8 - Markdown formatting

-- [] Markdown checkboxes are not rendering
+- [x] Markdown checkboxes are not rendering (implemented)
-- [] Indentations are not rendering.
-Some indents are 2 spaces.
+- [x] Indentations are not rendering.
+Some indents are 2 spaces. (implemented)

 ## - trouble items